autogluon/autogluon/hackathon/source/notebook/image_classification_advanced.md

 print(results.metadata['resources_per_trial'])
 ```

-For more details of `fit`,
-please refer to the [fit API](http://autogluon-hackathon.s3-website-us-west-2.amazonaws.com/frontend.html#autogluon.task.image_classification.ImageClassification.fit).
+TODO: add code snippet showing how to specify max_gpu max_cpu per trial.

-We could expect fair results using the default configurations in `fit`.
+In general, we can expect fairly strong predictive performance using the default settings in `fit`, if given enough computing resources and runtime.
-However, in order to achieve better image classification results,
-we could configure the search space based on prior knowledge or existing literature.
+In order to achieve superior performance with limited compute, we can manually specify different settings in `fit` based on prior knowledge or recent research papers.
+One important aspect of this involves defining the space of hyperparameter values to search over.
 We will use `autogluon.Nets` and `autogluon.Optimizers` as
-examples to show how to configure the corresponding search space, as well as
+examples to show how to specify a custom hyperparameter search space, and ensure it is used by the `fit` function.
-how to put the configured search space into the `fit` function.

-## Create AutoGluon Fit with AutoGluon Nets
+## Specify which pretrained networks to try

-We start with configuring the network candidates.
+We start with specifying the pretrained neural network candidates.
 In AutoGluon, the network candidates are represented as [autogluon.Nets](http://autogluon-hackathon.s3-website-us-west-2.amazonaws.com/frontend.html#autogluon.network.Nets),
-which is a list of networks, and allows search for the
+which is simply a list of networks.
-best network from a list of provided (or default) networks by choosing
-the best architecture regarding to each network.
+Given such a list, AutoGluon will try training different networks from this list to identify the best-performing candidate.
+This is an example of a "categorical" search space, in which there are a limited number of values to choose from.

-The search space is categorical.
-For more information regarding to the categorical search space, please
+For more information regarding categorical search spaces, please
 refer to the [search space API](http://autogluon-hackathon.s3-website-us-west-2.amazonaws.com/frontend.html#autogluon.space.List).

-Compare to default network candidates, we add `resnet50` to the search space.
+In addition to the default network candidates, let's also add `resnet50` to the search space:

 ```python
 import autogluon as ag